yashk1/yashk1/README.md

-# Hi Everyone!
-Welcome to Yash Sharma's GitHub Profile
+# Hi there 👋, I am Yash Sharma, A passionate Data Scientist/Analyst.

 ## On this page I keep all my projects and useful resources for Data Science